HL7NZ/nhi/input/pagecontent/updateBirth.md

 * _Patient update-birth birthdate errors_
-  * birth-date has been validated against a verified source, and must only be modified by authorised users
+  * _birth-date has been validated against a verified source, and must only be modified by authorised users_
-  * birth-date can only be set to a ‘Registered’ value by an authorised Agency
+  * _birth-date can only be set to a ‘Registered’ value by an authorised Agency_
-  * The patient identity information supplied may result in transformation of this NHI.
-Please resubmit or contact NHI administration.
+  * _The patient identity information supplied may result in transformation of this NHI.
+Please resubmit or contact NHI administration._
-  * birth-date-information-source is required when birth-date is present
+  * _birth-date-information-source is required when birth-date is present_
-  * birth-date is required when birth-date-information-source is present.
+  * _birth-date is required when birth-date-information-source is present_
+  * _Cannot update attribute source with a lower level of proof._